WebAssembly/WASI/README.md

 Where practical, WASI seeks to keep the WASI API itself free of compatibility concerns, and provides compatibility through libraries, such as WASI libc, and tools.
-This way, applications which don't require compatibility for compatibility' sake aren't burdened by it.
+This way, applications which don't require compatibility for compatibility's sake aren't burdened by it.

 ### Portability